-Check valve - what is it and what is it needed for?
+Non-return valve - what is it and what is it used for?

-Check valves, also known as backflow preventers, ensure that water or even gases can only flow in one direction.
+Check valves, also known as non-return valves, ensure that water or gases can only flow in one direction.
 They open automatically in the direction of flow and close automatically as soon as the direction of flow begins to reverse.
-Typical applications of non-return areas include mixer taps, gas pipes and radiators.
+Typical areas of application for non-return valves include mixer taps, gas pipes and radiators.

 The valves consist of a disc and a spring.
-The disc presses against the spring in the direction of flow and thus opens the pipe cross-section.
-If there is no flow or the flow reverses, the pressure on the spring ceases, so that the pipe cross-section is immediately closed.
+The disc presses against the spring in the direction of flow, opening the pipe cross-section.
+If there is no flow or the flow reverses, the pressure on the spring ceases so that the pipe cross-section is immediately closed.

 Mixer tap